 An example of when this comes in handy is on an especially cool day when you would like to wear a hat underneath your helmet.
 The hat paired with a full mask maybe a little too much material to fit underneath your helmet comfortably.
 In that case, simply fold the top half of the mask down into a half mask and wear the hat on top.

 The next feature we’re going to cover is the superfine polar fleece.
-This is what makes up the face mask, and it is another incredibly important feature.
+This is what makes up the build of the face mask, and it is another incredibly important feature.
 This lightweight stretchy and comfortable fabric is the ideal material for a product like this.

 You will find that when wearing this facemask for long periods of time it will rest comfortably and not irritate your skin.
-It is also thick enough that it will prevent any chilly winds from coming through the mask and making contact with your face.
+It is also thick enough that it will prevent any chilly winds from coming through the mask.

-If you’re worried about breathability this mask has a great feature to prevent that issue.
-The ventilated mesh of this mask sits right around your mouth allowing you to easily breathe in and out of the mask while skiing or snowboarding.
+Breathability shouldn’t be a worry with this mask has a great feature to prevent that issue.
+The ventilated mesh of this mask sits right around your mouth.
+This allows you to easily breathe in and out of the mask while skiing or snowboarding.

 This is quite an important feature as it is easy to generate unpleasant smells or moisture buildup when trying to breathe through thicker masks.
 With the ventilator feature built into this mask that will not be a problem.

-On top of all these great features, this mask is also offered in several different colour options.
+This mask is offered in several different colour options on top of all these great features.
 Whether you want to pick your favourite colour or match the mask with any other ski gear these colour options allow you to have a little more flair when out on the hill.

 With a price tag sitting just under $12 we found this mas to be a great value buy.
 If you’re looking for a quality ski mask that will get the job done then this mask from Astro Ai is a fantastic option.